Scalable Capital

 Does Scalable Capital have a banking licence?

 Yes.
-Scalable Capital Bank AG is a CRR credit institution — a full bank under EU regulation — supervised by BaFin and the Deutsche Bundesbank.
+Scalable Capital Bank GmbH holds a full banking licence from the European Central Bank (ECB) — received in 2025 — making it a CRR credit institution under EU regulation, additionally supervised by BaFin and the Deutsche Bundesbank.
 This means Scalable Capital is subject to the same capital adequacy, solvency, and supervisory requirements as regulated German banks.
-Securities are held at Baader Bank as segregated client assets.
+Securities are held at Scalable Capital Bank GmbH in Scalable’s own custody (since November 2025) as segregated client assets.
 Cash is covered by statutory deposit protection of up to €100,000 per bank across the multi-bank distribution structure.

 What exchanges does Scalable Capital trade on?